jchatel/quickmail-next-docs/linkedin/reauthenticating-linkedin-accounts.md

 To keep your campaigns running smoothly, it's important to re-authenticate your LinkedIn account in QuickMail whenever the connection is lost.
 Re-authenticating restores QuickMail's access and allows your LinkedIn automation to continue.

-### For LinkedIn Accounts Added Via LinkedIn Browser
+### For LinkedIn Accounts Added Via LinkedIn Browser Extension

+LinkedIn accounts added through the browser extension are automatically reauthenticated.

+However, if you experience any issues, please follow these steps:

 In two separate tabs, make sure you're signed in to both your QuickMail account and your LinkedIn account.
 After that, open the browser extension and click **Reconnect**.